 - Screwdriver or drill bit to carve out carrot

 As you may have guessed, the watermelon is the vessel, and the carrot is the downstem and bowl.
-Now, you may be thinking, “wait a minute, you forgot the water.”
+Now, you may be thinking, “wait a minute, you forgot the water for this DIY water bong.”
 With a watermelon and carrot, you don’t need to add water because you can just use the watermelon juice.

 How to Make a Watermelon-and-Carrot Bong

-Making a bong out of a watermelon and carrot requires the following steps:
+Making a DIY bong out of a watermelon and carrot requires the following steps: